7 Steps to Creating a Must-Read Church Bulletin

 Honestly, I don’t know, and I think I’m legally obligated not to say.

-After you study the Bible verses about saving money and investing listed above, you’ll be well on your way to understanding some of the best financial management practices.
+After you study the passages listed above, you’ll be well on your way to understanding some of the best financial management practices.

 To figure out how much money you should specifically save and invest to meet your goals, it’s best to seek the advice of a trusted financial advisor.
 He or she will be able to point you in the right direction.